 As you can see, simply ‘having’ insurance may not mean you are as covered as you think.
 Relying on off-the-shelf insurance, or even your default insurance in superannuation, may leave you financially exposed.

 Like your investments and superannuation, your insurance should be reviewed by a professional to make sure you and your family are comprehensively covered should something happen to you.
-Schedule a no-cost, no-obligation Discovery Meeting with Louella Jorge to explore how professional advice can help you.
+Schedule a no-obligation Discovery Chat with us to explore how professional advice can help you.

 Discovery Wealth Advisers – The Hills trusted name in financial advice.